-8.6 Holiday Homestay Placements during Boarding House Closures
+9.6 Holiday Homestay

-Holiday Homestay placements can be provided upon request for Christmas and/or Spring Break.
-Please forward Holiday Homestay requests to our House Directors as early as possible as there are limited spaces available.
-The deadline to request Holiday Homestay for Christmas Break is Friday, November 17, 2023 and the deadline to request Holiday Homestay for Spring Break is Friday, February 9, 2024.
+If you require Holiday Homestay placement, please contact the Director of Boarding who will connect you with International Student Guardianship Canada (ISGC).
+The deadline to request Holiday Homestay for Christmas Break is Friday, November 15, 2024 and the deadline to request Holiday Homestay for Spring Break is Friday, February 7, 2025.